manusajith/caching_demo_app/README.md

 #Cache in Rails#

 Web cache is a mechanism used for storing web documents such as HTML pages and images to reduce the bandwidth and server load.
-In Ruby on Rails there are mainly 3 type of caching used namely Page caching, Action Caching and Fragment Caching
+In Ruby on Rails there are mainly 3 types of caching used namely Page caching, Action Caching and Fragment Caching

 #Page Caching#

-In page caching whenever a request is sent by a user to the server, the web server would check for the generated cached page and if that exists it would be server.
-Hence the rails app wont have to process it again thereby saving bandwidth and avoids load on the server.
-This type of caching is lightning fast, but one main disadvantage of this is that this cant be used for caching every pages.
-As the requests dont go to the rails app, the authentication and access restrictions using `before_filter` wont work if page caching is used.
+In page caching whenever a request is sent by a user to the server, the web server would check for the generated cached page and if that exists it would be served.
+Hence the rails app won't have to process it again thereby saving bandwidth and avoids load on the server.
+This type of caching is lightning fast, but one main disadvantage of this is that this can't be used for caching every page.
+As the requests don't go to the rails app, the authentication and access restrictions using `before_filter` wont work if page caching is used.

-Consider and example where a page relies on the users settings.
-If we cache this page, another user wont get the customized settings but only be able to get the cached copy of the page.
+Consider an example where a page relies on the user's settings.
+If we cache this page, another user won't get the customized settings but only be able to get the cached copy of the page.

 eg for Page caching: